The following professors are opponents of boycotts of Israeli scholars, universities, goods, and services.

 Judith L. Goldstein: Professor of Anthropology, Vassar College.
 Conducted ethnographic and archival research in Iran, Israel, Paris, and Rome.
 Her doctoral fieldwork was done in Yazd, Iran in the 1970s among Shi'i Muslims, Jews and Zoroastrians.
 After the 1978-1979 Iranian revolution, she did research with Iranian immigrants and on Farsi language theater in Israel.
 Publications include An Innocent Abroad: How Mulla Daoud was Lost and Found in Lebanon, Iranian Ethnicity in Israel: The Performance of Identity, and Iranian Jewish Women's Magical Narratives.

 James E. Lindsay: Professor of Middle East History, Colorado State University.
 Areas of expertise include the history and historiography of the Islamic Near East in the Middle Ages.

 J. Mark Long: Director of Middle East Studies and Associate Professor in the Honors College, Baylor University.
 Areas of expertise include contemporary Islamic fundamentalism and the Arab-Israeli conflict.

-Robert Rabil: Assistant Professor, Director of Graduate Studies, Department of Political Science, Florida Atlantic University.
+Robert Rabil: Professor, Director of Graduate Studies, Department of Political Science, Florida Atlantic University.
 Areas of expertise include Syria, Iraq, Lebanon, Israel, US-Arab Relations, Reform in the Arab World and Radical Islam and Terrorism.

 Bernard Reich: Professor of Political Science and International Affairs, George Washington University.
 Areas of expertise include Middle Eastern politics, terrorism, U.S.-Israel relations, Arab-Israeli conflict, Israel, and oil politics.